Want to have more vegan products in your grocery store? Here are some tips to get more plant-based foods in your area!

 4. If it’s something you really want, contact the manufacturer of the product and let them know that you’d like to have their product at your local store.

 Many manufacturers have a website with forms and emails just for that purpose.
-If you tell the manufacturer where you live and what you’d like, they’re usually more than happy to contact the manager too and sometimes will offer samples to the manager, so that the manager can see if it would be a good fit for them.
+If you tell the manufacturer where you live and what you’d like, they’re usually more than happy to contact the manager too.
+Sometimes they will offer samples to the manager, so that the manager can see if it would be a good fit for them.

 5. If you get the product on your store’s shelves, let other people know it is there.

-I’m always happy when other locals let me know that something is available and where to get it, and so why not give back in kind?
+I’m always happy when other locals let me know that something is available and where to get it.
+So why not give back in kind?
 Plus, it means that thing that you wanted has a higher likelihood of sticking around for a while.